vishalrangras/P9-PID-Control-Steering/Reflection.md

 In my final iteration, I will be using the best working setting of Kp, Ki and Kd which I acheived in Iteration 12.

-Final Iteration:
+**Final Iteration:**
--0.20 -0.0001 -4.0: This setting gave me the top speed of 33 mph with least oscillations and without the car leaving the track.
+`kp:-0.20 ki:-0.0001 kd-4.0:` This setting gave me the top speed of 33 mph with least oscillations and without the car leaving the track.
 I am hardcoding this value in the main.cpp so that the code can be executed without passing command line arguments.